How LeAnn Rimes Is Celebrating 25 Years of "Music, Life and Survival" on the story…so far Tour - E! Online

 "It's really cool to see people instantly relate to the songs and I think the songs are not something that you have to know to enjoy because the messages of them live so deeply within us already," she shared.
 "People seem to be completely engaged and connected the whole time.
 It's a true celebration of music and life and survival.
 Not only for myself over the past 25 years, but also, where we've been in this world of the past two and a half years."

-When experiencing LeAnn live, the Grammy winner wants you to sing and dance.
+When experiencing LeAnn live, the country star wants you to sing and dance.
 At the same time, she loves when people experience a wide variety of feelings when hearing her songs.

 "As an artist, I think that's so gratifying to see people really run through the gamut of emotion in front of me and feel their heart a little deeper," she said.
 "That's my intention when I walk out.
 It's just to help people feel a little bit more of who they really are inside and to connect with those around them and their loved ones and themselves."